akifmertturk/Rock-paper-scissors_Game-REST_API/README.md

 # Rock-paper-scissors_Game-REST_API
-A game, REST API by using Go language
+**Game**: REST API created by using Go language
-Author: Miraç Akif Merttürk
+**Author**: Miraç Akif Merttürk

 Rock–paper–scissors one of the most well-known hand game which usually played between two people, in which each player simultaneously forms one of three shapes with an outstretched hand.

-I created the Rock-Paper-Scissors (RPS) game which can be played with an HTTP API by using
-Go language.
-This project is the first usage of Go language for me.
-I created this REST API because of applying an internship for an company.
+I implemented this Rock-Paper-Scissors (RPS) game which can be played with an HTTP API and I used Go language.
+This project is the first experience for me to use Golang.
+I created this REST API because of applying a summer internship program of a company.

 In the game, I decided to use random number generator to  decide the steps of the opponent one.